alcharra/product-info-scraper/README.md

   - `enableConversion`: Boolean flag to enable or disable currency conversion.
   - `ExchangeFrom`: The original currency code.
   - `ExchangeTo`: List of target currency codes.
+- `enableAutoScan`: Boolean flag to enable or disable automatic rescanning of existing data on script startup.

 ## How to Use